behu-kea/ITA24-1-sem/webteknologi/08-js-functions-1.md

 ## Teacher instruction

 - Everyone should get past level one exerises.
 If you dont get to do that, then make sure you have by tomorrow
-- Work in the pairs you used from Friday
 - Use the debuggers
 - After this week you can call yourself real developers 🎉
-- Hard reload gitbook siden!
-Jeg har lavet nogle små ændringer